e8d22e5ea84e7c974b3542f2b44a3a68e311bef/chttpd/README.md

  - Static configuration: chttpd must be reconfigured through recompilation.
 In addition to that, the abilities of chttpd are limited, relative to that of Apache or NGINX--chttpd will never have proxying.
  - The client can send a file that will fill up the host's memory, as the default directory is /tmp/, which is typically on a ram disk.
  - ... many more things.

+To be true to the claim that chttpd supports CGI applications, chttpd also supports cookies, which are surprisingly very easy to implement.
+The server will send a *Set-Cookie* header to the client when it wishes to store it on the client, and the client will send a *Cookie* header when it is sending one of its cookies. chttpd's job is to pass this *Cookie* header to PHP/CGI via an environment variable.

+chttpd employs the usage of special files to tell it about how it should treat directories:

+ - .nocgi - which will specify that CGI applications will not be executed in the directory.
+ - .private - which will make the directory and all of its files private.
+ - .nolist - which will disable the directory listing for that directory.

 The HTTP 2.0 protocol is a conceptually simple one, which is why chttpd exists, as a way to understand the HTTP 2.0 protocol and actually implement it.
 One can do this in Python quite easily--the ease coming with crudeness--by using a library or the sockets interface.
 Application protocols, however, are best designed in a lower-level language--relative to that of Python, of course--ensuring speed, security, and precision when it is required.